alexqfredrickson/notes/aws/aws.md

 EBS supports multiple "deployment strategies":

  * *All-at-once*: Deploys in-place to all instances.
- * *Rolling*: Splits instances into batches, and deploys to one batch at a time.
+ * *Rolling*: Splits EC2 instances into batches, and deploys to one batch at a time.
+During a batch, EBS detaches all EC2 instances from the load balancer, deploys the new application version to them, and then reattaches those instances.
+It moves through the batches until all instances report successful health checks.
  * *Rolling with additional batch*: Creates a batch of EC2 instances, then splits instances into batches, and deploys to each batch at a time.
+This is used specifically when you need to maintain full capacity during a deployment.
+It is otherwise identical to rolling deployments.
- * *Immutable*: Deploys to new instances.
+ * *Immutable*: Deploys to new instances altogether, and tears down the old ASG/instances at the end.
+This is to ensure overall stability and safety.
- * *Traffic splitting*: Deploys to new instances, forwards some percentage of traffic to new instances over time, and then shuts down the old instances.
+ * *Traffic splitting*: Identical to an immutable deployment, but forwards some percentage of traffic to new instances over time, and then shuts down the old instances.
+This is to enable "canary-like" deployments.

 ### Athena